Alta Bates Summit Medical Center

 Sutter Health Alta Bates Summit Medical Center is located in the East Bay of the San Francisco Bay Area.
 Its three hospital campuses are located in Berkeley (Alta Bates Campus, Herrick Campus) and Oakland (Summit Campus).
 Alta Bates Summit is a non-profit community-based medical center and is part of Sutter Health.

 History

 Alta Bates Campus

 The flagship Berkeley campus of the medical center was named after Alta Miner Bates, the nurse who founded the hospital in 1905.
 Bates was a prominent early California nurse anesthetist.
 The first graduate of a nurse training program in Eureka, California, she was among the first female anesthetists in the San Francisco Bay Area, administering over 14,000 anesthetics during her career.
 Until her retirement in 1949, Bates served as the hospital's director and was president of its board.

 Alta Bates Hospital, later renamed Alta Bates Medical Center until its merger with Summit Medical Center in 1999, is now known as the Alta Bates Campus of Alta Bates Summit Medical Center.

+Proposed Alta Bates Emeryville campus

+In February 2025, Sutter Health announced plans to invest US$1 billion in a new medical campus in Emeryville, designed to eventually replace the Alta Bates acute care campus in Berkeley.
+The new development will be implemented in phases, with two existing buildings at 5555 Hollis Street and 5300 Chiron Street repurposed to provide outpatient services and specialty clinics starting in 2028.
+A flagship hospital—located at the intersection of 53rd and Horton Streets—is slated to open in 2033, featuring at least 200 beds, emergency services, an intensive care unit, and private patient rooms.

+The project is part of Sutter Health’s broader strategy to address seismic compliance challenges affecting older hospital facilities across California.
+Once completed, the expansion is expected to boost the organization’s capacity from approximately 480,000 to 800,000 patients.
+In addition, local officials in Emeryville have welcomed the development for its anticipated economic benefits, including significant job creation and increased business activity in the region.
+The existing Alta Bates campus in Berkeley is planned to be repurposed as an ambulatory surgery center, urgent care clinic, and possibly a skilled nursing facility.